 This Interlinear Hebrew Old Testament - “and they washed his armor”

-The Judaica Press Tanach of 2004, and the Jewish scholars behind this translation also agree with the sense of the King James Bible saying: “And he washed the chariot at the pool of Samaria, and the dogs licked his blood, AND THEY WASHED THE WEAPONS THERE as according to the word of the Lord which He had spoken.”
+The Complete Tanach with A Modern English Translation of 2004, translated by Rabbi A.J.Rosenberg, also agree with the sense of the King James Bible saying: “And he washed the chariot at the pool of Samaria, and the dogs licked his blood, AND THEY WASHED THE WEAPONS THERE as according to the word of the Lord which He had spoken.”

 Foreign language Bibles = "THEY WASHED HIS ARMOUR"